aaronsHarris/monsterExercise/README.md

 # Getting Started with Create React App

-This is just an exercise review aspects of React
+This is just an exercise review aspects of React using class components